Skip to main content

 Respecting the minimum requirements established by law for the whole of the State (a minimum of 175 school days), the educational authorities are responsible for establishing the annual school calendar in their respective administrative areas.

-- approximately 10 days at the end of March or beginning of April (Easter holidays),
+• approximately 10 days at the end of March or beginning of April (Easter holidays);

-- one to six days for Carnival;
+• between one and six for Carnival;

 During the summer holidays, educational institutions may remain open until the end of July for administrative purposes.
 Depending on the organisation of each educational centre, the same may occur on non-holiday days during the Christmas and Easter breaks.